Don H. Catlin, M.D.: BSCG Chief Science Officer and Co-founder

 Dr. Catlin and colleagues also created The Catlin Consortium to address a range of issues related to doping in sports, including identifying and developing tests for new and evolved banned substances, conducting drug testing in human and equine sports and working to build healthy sporting cultures for athletes.
 In addition to BSCG, the consortium includes the company Anti-Doping Sciences Institute and the nonprofit/NGO Anti-Doping Research and its public initiative Sport Clean Sport.

 Refining BSCG’s science

-At BSCG, Dr. Catlin championed the idea of focusing the company’s athlete testing program on substances responsible for adverse analytical findings reported by the World Anti-Doping Agency.
-BSCG’s testing menu now includes more than 207 compounds banned in sport, together covering more than 96% of WADA’s adverse analytical findings in the last decade, the broadest and most finely tuned coverage in the dietary supplement certification industry.
+At BSCG, Dr. Catlin championed the idea of focusing the company’s athlete testing program on substances responsible for adverse analytical findings reported by WADA (the World Anti-Doping Agency).
+In addition to 211 over-the-counter and prescription compounds, BSCG’s testing menu now includes more than 289 compounds banned in sport, together covering more than 96% of WADA’s adverse analytical findings in the last decade, the broadest and most finely tuned coverage in the dietary supplement certification industry.

 Distinguished scientific credentials

-Dr. Catlin is the longest tenured member of the International Olympic Committee Medical Commission and a professor emeritus of molecular and medical pharmacology at UCLA.
-He has authored more than 100 articles in peer-reviewed scientific publications and lectures and speaks often at conferences.
-A widely read paper he wrote and published in The Journal of the American Medical Association in 2000 alerted the scientific community to the concerns of dietary supplement contamination and quality control.
+Dr. Catlin was the longest tenured member of the International Olympic Committee Medical Commission (IOC).
+He is a professor emeritus of molecular and medical pharmacology at UCLA and has authored more than 100 articles in peer-reviewed scientific publications.
+A widely read paper he wrote and published in JAMA (The Journal of the American Medical Association) in 2000 alerted the scientific community to the concerns of dietary supplement contamination and quality control.

-For more about Dr. Catlin and his work, read a biographical profile on him from Current Biography.
+Read more about Dr. Catlin and his work here.
 Reprinted from the March 2010 issue of Current Biography® published by The H.W.
-Wilson Company (www.hwwilson.com).
+Wilson Company.